Fuyang, Hangzhou

+Fuyang is a suburban district of Hangzhou, Zhejiang, China.

 History

 Fuyang was founded during the Qin dynasty in 221 BC.
 The settlement's first name was Fuchun with the name of Fuyang used from 394 AD onwards.

 Recent research has shown that the Ming dynasty Hongwu Emperor fled through Fuyang from Yuan dynasty forces during the closing years of that dynasty.
 Evidence of the pursuit has been found on the Tianzhong and Anding Mountains as well as in Yushan Village.

 During an offensive against the rebels in Zhejiang at the time of the Taiping Rebellion (1850–1864), Imperial commander Zuo Zongtang laid siege to Hangzhou and gradually captured the surrounding towns, including Fuyang to the southwest.
 In the final assault, General Jiang Yili and French commander Paul d'Aiguebelle (德克碑) destroyed part of the walls and took the city by storm, before sacking it.

 In the early 20th century Fuyang was a hub for paper and bamboo products with Fuyanese bamboo used for the ribbing in paper umbrellas produced in Hangzhou.

 Chinese Guomindang forces fought numerous battles against the Imperial Japanese Army in Fuyang and Xindeng, then a separate administrative area, during the World War II Japanese occupation of China.
 In December 1937 neighboring Hangzhou fell to the Japanese army and in January 1939 Japanese and Chinese forces fought for control of Fuyang.
 In 1942 Japanese forces clashed with Chinese Guomindang troops for control of Xindeng during a Japanese offensive against Jinhua, the then capital of Zhejiang province.
 The United States Army Air Forces bombed Japanese positions in Fuyang in August 1943, reportedly inflicting hundreds of casualties.
 In early August 1945, Japanese troops launched an offensive from Fuyang and captured the neighboring centers of Tonglu, Xindeng, and Lin'an City.

 In 2011, a serious storm caused damage to many buildings in Fuyang.
 On the 23 June, 457 farmhouses collapsed through storm damage, leading to compensation claims of more than 50,000 yuan.
 The seriousness of the catastrophe surpassed that of a 2009 typhoon in which 380 farmhouses suffered damage.
 The reconstruction cost the government a significant amount.